-When Hurricane María made landfall in Puerto Rico in September, millions of our citizens lost everything, from their homes to basic necessities, like water, power, and fuel for their cars.
+When Hurricane María made landfall in Puerto Rico, millions of our citizens lost everything, from their homes to basic necessities, like water, power, and fuel for their cars.

-This level of devastation means that recovery efforts in Puerto Rico must do much more than simply rebuild.
+The recovery efforts must do much more than simply rebuild.
 The recent financial crisis, coupled with years of underinvestment in infrastructure, have intensified the impact of the storm across multiple sectors: the entire electric grid, road and highway networks, the clean drinking water delivery system, overcrowded urban and rural housing areas, and more.

 Public-Private Partnerships (PPP) enable governments and local jurisdictions to accelerate long-term disaster recovery, laying the foundation for infrastructural, social, and economically resilient communities within Puerto Rico.
 ICF has global experience establishing public-private and voluntary program partnerships, in-depth knowledge of disaster recovery programs and resilient infrastructure planning, and a successful track record leveraging disaster recovery funding streams on behalf of federal, state, and local government clients.